 Before gaining traction, many early-stage tech entrepreneurs look for loans from sources close to them: co-founders, board members, or friends and family.
 They often structure these loans as convertible debt.

-Convertible debt is relatively low-interest and converts into equity at a specified date (generally after a round of equity financing).
+Convertible debt is relatively low-interest and converts into equity at a specified date (generally after raising a funding round).
 It’s flexible for investors and founders, but there are a few common traps to watch out for:

 Subordination terms.
 If the terms are aggressive, they can inhibit your ability to get additional debt from other institutional lenders later on.